Quantum simulation of electronic structure via quantum fast multipole method: Fast Multipole Method preliminaries

 \subsection{Traversing the tree}

 Here, we consider an illustrative zeroth-order (monopole only) implementation, and provide additional details required to achieve arbitrary $\epsilon$ using higher orders of the multipole expansion in Appendix~\ref{app:additional_fmm}.
-In Algorithm \ref{alg:FMM}, we provide pseudocode that implements the classical FMM algorithm and returns an approximation to $V$ within given error $\epsilon$.
+In Algorithm \ref{alg:FMM}, we provide pseudocode that implements a simplified FMM that returns an approximation to $V$.
+This version of the algorithm only calculates the total far-field contribution to the potential between boxes and does not disaggregate those interactions to the local potential experienced by each particle.
+Later, we present a version of the algorithm that calculates these interactions via disaggregation (vide infra Algorithm~\ref{alg:FMMagg}).
 The algorithm consists of two passes through the hierarchical tree in which every box at levels $\ell\ge 3$ is iterated through.
-In the first pass, the objective is to compute the charge $Q_b$ for each box so that it can be used in the second pass to compute an approximation of $V_i$.
-The first pass starts at level $\ell =\Levs$ and works up to $\ell = 3$.
+In the upward pass, the objective is to compute the charge $Q_b$ for each box so that it can be used in the downward pass to compute an approximation of $V$.
+The upward pass starts at level $\ell =\Levs$ and works up to $\ell = 3$.
 At $\ell = L$ the total charge $Q_b$ of the particles in each box $b$ is computed.
 Then, at $\ell =\Levs-1$, the total charge of each box is computed by adding the charges of the box's $8$ child boxes computed previously.
 We continue in this way until $\ell=3$ is reached.
 If there are at most $c = \cO(1)$ particles per box at level $\Levs$, computing $Q_b$ for a given box requires $\cO(1)$ operations.
 The total number of operations is then $\cO(n_b)$ (omitting the $\epsilon$-dependence).